normj/ServerlessTODOListTutorial/DotnetTryMaterial/StreamProcessing/EnableDynamoDBStream.md

 ### Stream View Type

-When you configure an event you can choose what data is sent in the event.
+When you configure a DynamoDB Stream you can choose what data is sent into the stream.
 The less you send in the stream the less read capacity units consumed.

 | View Type | Description |
 |-|-|